timmcginley/41934/Assignments/A5/readme.md

 *Details on how to submit this, will be provided closer to the time.*

-In this project you will use the peer feedback and the feedback from the companies to your 2 minute videos and tools to write a breif reflection on
+In this project you will use the peer feedback and the feedback from the companies to your 2 minute videos and tools to write a brief reflection on
 * the process of creating the tool
 * the output of the tool.